wtthornton/LocalMCP/docs/CONTEXT7_INTEGRATION_ENHANCEMENT_PLAN.md

 ## Executive Summary

-After reviewing the current Context7 integration and codebase, this document outlines a comprehensive enhancement plan to fully integrate Context7 with PromptMCP's 4 core tools (`promptmcp.analyze`, `promptmcp.create`, `promptmcp.fix`, `promptmcp.learn`).
+After reviewing the current Context7 integration and codebase, this document outlines a comprehensive enhancement plan to fully integrate Context7 with PromptMCP's core tool (`promptmcp.enhance`).
 The current implementation has solid foundations but lacks the complete integration needed for the vibe coder experience.

 ## Current State Analysis